dan-frank/md-blog-runner/README.md

-# md-blog-runner
+# Ready Markdown Blog

-[Action] Generate markdown blog and host on GitHub Pages
+GitHub Action that generates a blog from markdown and hosts on GitHub Pages